Salmon Bowls

 Instructions

-• In a large bowl, combine all the ingredients except for the salmon.
+• In a large bowl, combine the salt, pepper, garlic powder, soy sauce, ginger, and olive oil.
 Add the salmon and gently mix until combined.

 • Add olive oil to a large skillet or pan and place over medium-high heat.
 Sauté the salmon for 3 minutes on each side or until golden brown.